-To dissolve a marriage in Wellington, you need to first file a divorce application in the Family Court and one of the spouses of the marriage must be a living in Wellington.
+In order to get a divorce in Wellington, you need to first file a divorce application in the Family Court and one of the spouses of the marriage must be a living in Wellington.
 You and your spouse must prove that both of you have been separated for at least 2 years to be eligible to file for the dissolution of marriage.

 You can ask the court to make an order of dissolution of marriage without having to go to court.
 The order will be posted 6 weeks after the divorce papers have been taken to the court.
 Also if you require an instant dissolution of marriage, you will need to go to court along with your spouse and make a request for instant dissolution stating your reasons for the urgency in the grant for dissolution of marriage.
 Once your spouse agrees to the request, the court will grant the instant dissolution of marriage.

-In divorce cases, you need the services of a professional lawyer especially when you and your spouse have property together and children.
+When getting a divorce in Wellington, you need the services of a professional lawyer especially when you and your spouse have property together and children.
 Divorcenz.com offers you excellent service and professionalism through their lawyers with affordable fees.
 There is also the online divorce which enables you to file for a divorce online without the use of a lawyer.
 It is as effective as filing with a lawyer but any mistakes made might need you to start all over and if you file a divorce application with mistakes, the court will cancel your application because it is not in accordance with the law.